U.S. Capitol Visitor Center – Room HVC 201

 Now, we know from every national strategy for combating terrorism that the objective in the long run is winning the war on terror, [which] means winning the war of ideas.
 I often refer to the statement by Akbar Ahmed, Chair of the Islamic Studies Department at American University, took a six month tour throughout the Islamic world and during that tour he reflected, quote, “I felt like a warrior in the midst of the fray who knew that the odds were against him but never quite realized that his side,” meaning our side, “had already lost the war,” unquote.
 How could this be?

-Well, what I’m going to do today is reflect briefly on what we’ve done that’s worked, on what hasn’t worked, and an overall view on what we have failed to do altogether.
-I have no interest in being autobiographical, but I have been asked to speak on information operations, successes and failures, and I interpret that term very broadly to mean public diplomacy, war of ideas, and I’m invariably drawn to some operations in which I’ve been personally involved.
 There were several huge failures and some tiny successes.
-I’ve not spoken of some of these experiences before because they are almost personally too painful to relate.
-I recount them now only in the hope the lessons from them can be learned and related to the current conflicts in which we’re involved.
+I have not spoken of some of these experiences before because they are almost personally too painful to relate.
+I recount them now only in the hope the lessons from them can be learned and related to the current conflicts in which we are involved.
 Sometimes the mission was right but the execution was wrong.
 Sometimes the mission itself was misconceived.
 At other times there was not even a mission to execute, just avoid.

 Certainly, that service needed revamping and improved programming and it needed to get off long way and on to medium way because people in the Middle East for the most part no longer listen to their long way radios.
 Now, imagine my surprise when the Broadcasting Board of Governors decided to eliminate that service of the Voice of America, which broadcast interviews, reviews, editorials of official U.S. policy, discussion programs, and so forth and replace it with a youth pop station called Radio Al Sawa that broadcast 24/7 and at the beginning- all music but for two, five-minute news breaks, with Eminem, Britney Spears, and J-Lo, along with Arabic pop music.
 The lyrics had to be changed for broadcast of course, because they were so offensive to Muslim audiences.
 This, in a time when we were at war.
 That was the start of the transformation.

-Now, it’s interesting that I have the occasion after this transformation to meet with one of the most important Saudi princes, and I said without prejudice to him, I asked question, “What do you think of Radio Sawa?”
-He said, “It’s not good, it’s not bad, it’s just what it is.”
+Now, it is interesting that I have the occasion after this transformation to meet with one of the most important Saudi princes, and I said without prejudice to him, I asked question, “What do you think of Radio Sawa?”
+He said, “It is not good, it is not bad, it is just what it is.”
 He said, “Now my father, King Faisal, loved the Voice of America.”
 He always listened to it.
-He had memorized the broadcast times, so when he went into the dessert, which he often did, he would take the shortwave radio with him because he didn’t want to miss a program.
+He had memorized the broadcast times, so when he went into the dessert, which he often did, he would take the shortwave radio with him because he did not want to miss a program.
 He said, “I too, of course, used to listen to it, the Voice of America.
-Of course, I don’t listen to Radio Sawa.”
+Of course, I do not listen to Radio Sawa.”

 Well, who cares if the King listens?
 Might that not be an influential audience you would try to reach with your broadcasting and explanations of your policy?